20200502_193142_HDR.jpg

 City of Boston's Transformative Public Art program grant

-Massachusetts Cultural Council grant, honorable mention sculpture and installation
+Massachusetts Cultural Council grant, honorable mention sculpture, and installation

 2017